Cookie Jar (Red Velvet song)

-"#Cookie Jar" (Hashtag Cookie Jar) is a song by South Korean girl group Red Velvet, taken from their debut Japanese extended play of the same title, #Cookie Jar (2018).
+"#Cookie Jar" (Hashtag Cookie Jar) is a song recorded by South Korean girl group Red Velvet, taken from their debut Japanese extended play of the same name, #Cookie Jar (2018).
+It was written by Efraim Faramir Sixten Fransesco Vindalf Cederqvist Leo, JFMee, Gavin Jones, Saima Irén Mian, Ronny Vidar Svendsen, Anne Judith Wik and Nermin Harambašić.

 Background and composition

 It was reported that Red Velvet will have their Japan debut on July after Japan Nikkan Sports and Sankei Sports reported that the group had its first Japanese conference at the Sports Plaza in Musashino, Tokyo.
 Red Velvet confirmed themselves that they will officially debut in Japan during their Redmare concert tour.

 Musically, "#Cookie Jar" was described as a song that has "groovy bassline and uptempo, twinkling electro-pop melody" that recalls Rookie.

 Reception

 Following its initial release, "#Cookie Jar" was met with mixed reviews from music critics.
 Lee Gi-eun of TV Daily called the track "addicting", further adding that "even if you only listen to it once, the merriness of the Red Velvet songs is there".
 Writing for Billboard, Tamar Herman described the track that "leads up to its funky earworm of a chorus".